Reed Edwin Peggram: Education

 Before completing his doctoral work, Peggram received the John Harvard Fellowship (1938) and the Julius Rosenwald Fellowship (1938) to study abroad at the University of Paris in France.
 Here, he met Gerdh Hauptmann of Copenhagen, Denmark, another scholar who studied fine arts and painting.
 After meeting, the two students went together to the University of Copenhagen in Denmark to study in 1939.

 While Peggram concentrated heavily in his studies, he also had many extracurricular involvements during his undergraduate schooling.
 He was involved in German Club, Poetry Club, and was pledge of Le Cercle Francais.
-He also participated in the St. John's Society, the French Soirée, and was an elected member of the 1934-35 Phi Beta Kappa Society of the Alpha Chapter of Massachusetts.
+He also participated in the St. John's Society, the French Soirée, and was elected in 1934-35 to Alpha chapter of Massachusetts of Phi Beta Kappa.
 Besides these activities, Peggram obtained several academic honors.
 He was on the dean's list at Harvard for three years and received the Sales Scholarship (1934–35), the Orlando V. Doe Scholarship (1933–34), the Medal of the Comité France-Amérique (1935), and was honorable mention for the Susan Anthony Potter Prize in Comparative Literature (1936).
 At Columbia University, Peggram received the Graduate Residence Scholarship.